MrLixm/luabased/README.md

 ![lua](https://img.shields.io/badge/Lua->=5.1.5-4f4f4f?labelColor=000090&logo=lua&logoColor=white)

-Extending the base lua linrary because everyone need to at some point.
+Extending the base lua library because everyone need to at some point.

 Context of utilisation is Foundry Katana software but has no dependency with it.